 Utopia Scientific / Caitlin O’Connell / African Elephant Society — Namibia

-For fieldwork in Etosha National Park gathering data on elephant behaviors, family hierarchies, conflict resolution over resources, and relationships of male elephants.
+For elephant field study in Etosha National Park, gathering data on elephant behaviors, family hierarchies, and relationships of male elephants.

 Working Dogs for Conservation — Nigeria

-To increase the presence of canine teams used to rapidly identify, track, and stop poachers in elephant range countries.
+To support field work with canine teams to rapidly identify, track, and stop poachers in elephant range countries.

 Animals Asia Foundation — Vietnam

-To broaden the model for ethical tourism program, removing elephants from elephant riding tourism and developing opportunities for freedom to roam in Dak Lak province.
+To expand the model for ethical tourism program, removing elephants from elephant riding tourism and developing opportunities for freedom to roam in Dak Lak province.

 Wild Welfare — Malaysia

-To support fieldwork, education, and training for improved care and welfare of captive Bornean elephants at Lok Kawi Wildlife Park in Sabah.
+To support fieldwork, education, and elephant staff training in protected contact for improved care and wellbeing of captive Bornean elephants at Lok Kawi Wildlife Park in Sabah.

 Wildlife SOS — India

-To continue the Chhattisgarh Elephant Safety Project work in the mitigation of human-elephant conflict and the protection of wild elephants.
+To continue the Chhattisgarh Elephant Safety Project work for better understanding of herd movements, the mitigation of human-elephant conflict, and the protection of wild elephants.

 Elephant Haven— France